mahadixyz/mahadixyz/README.md

 # About Me
 ### Hi there 👋, I am Mahadi

-- 🔭 I’m currently working on *My Portfolio and My Blog*
+- 🔭 I’m currently working on *Personal Projects*
-- 🌱 I’m currently learning *Laravel, Java, ES6* and German 🇩🇪
+- 🌱 I’m currently learning *Laravel, Vue* and German 🇩🇪
 - 👯 I’m looking to collaborate on *OpenSource Projects*
 - 🤔 I’m looking for help with *REST API*
-- 💬 Ask me about anything at [Twitter](https://twitter.com/)
+- 💬 Ask me about anything at [Twitter](https://twitter.com/mahadixyz)
-- 📫 How to reach me: [Linkedin](https://linkedin.com/in/)
+- 📫 How to reach me: [Facebook](https://facebook.com/mahadixyz)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Not having fun at 2020 😤
+- ⚡ Fun fact: Not having fun at 2021 😤

 ## Skills